osabl/knight-tour/README.md

 # knights-tour

-The task of finding the route of a chess knight passing through all squares of the board once.
+The knight's tour problem is an ancient puzzle whose goal is to find out how to construct a series of legal moves made by a knight so that it visits every square of a chessboard exactly once.